 The Footprints Primary program follows the Cambridge Assessment International Examinations (CAIE) Mathematics Curriculum.
-The Mathematics Curriculum framework is now in its second year and explores four key content areas (or strands) of Number, Geometry and Measure, Statistics and Probability and Thinking and Working Mathematically (which is integrated into the other three strands).
-Underpinning the subject is a framework of objectives.
-The learning objectives detail what the learner should know as well as do in each year of the program (From Grade 1 to Grade 5) and underpin each of the four strands (Number, Measure and Geometry, Statistics and Probability and Thinking Mathematically) Each strand in turn is broken down into sub-strands or units of work (for example 'counting and sequences') to effectively sequence learning so students are continually building on prior knowledge. so they can effectively apply mathematical skill acquisition and knowledge when solving mathematical problems.
+The Footprints Mathematics Curriculum framework explores four key content areas (or strands) of Number, Geometry & Measure, Statistics & Probability and Thinking and Working Mathematically (which is integrated into the other three strands).
+Underpinning the subject is the CAIE framework of objectives.
+The learning objectives detail what the learner should know as well as do in each year of the program (From Grade 1 to Grade 5) and underpin each of the four strands (Number, Measure and Geometry, Statistics and Probability and Thinking Mathematically) Each strand in turn is broken down into sub-strands or units of work (for example 'counting and sequences') to effectively sequence learning so students are continually building on prior knowledge so they can effectively apply mathematical skill acquisition and knowledge when solving mathematical problems.